 I felt that in 5 weeks I not only learned a lot, created some beautiful pieces of art, met friends and future collaborators, but it made me excited to spend the rest of my life improving upon this art form and dedicating myself to it.”

+**Times are based on previous years.
 Please know that this schedule is subject to change as we adjust for the particular needs or interests of each year’s student body.
+However, the basic breakdown of the day will remain the same.**

 A wide variety of electives are offered each summer.
 Students will choose and be enrolled in two elective courses, which will meet every day for two weeks.
 Students will then choose two additional electives that will meet every day for the next two weeks.
 All students will have an opportunity to explore a variety of aspects of film production through the electives.
 Students will have one free period per day.